Welcome, Fall 2019 Students!

 - Optional.
 Probably good for perusal.

-IntelliJ IDEA is available for Windows, Linux and Mac computers.
-You are expected to have it installed and to be able to use it to write and run a simple Java "Hello World" program before the first class session.
+It is mandatory that you be able to run a simple Java "Hello World" program on your computer before the first class session.

 Interactive Learning Tools

 Problem Sets are scheduled evenly throughout the course to help you assess your understanding of the material thus far.
-Practical Assignments give you chances to get real-world experience in designing and breaking digital security systems.
+Recitations give you a hands-on, guided practical experience with the course material.

-- Problem Set 1 - due TBD before class.
+- Problem Set 1 - due October 3 before class.

-- Problem Set 2 - due TBD before class.
+- Problem Set 2 - due November 14 before class.

-- Problem Set 3 - due TBD before class.
+- Problem Set 3 - due November 28 before class.

 At NYU, a commitment to excellence, fairness, honesty, and respect within and outside the classroom is essential to maintaining the integrity of our community.
 Plagiarism is defined as presenting others' work without adequate acknowledgement of its source, as though it were one’s own.
 Plagiarism is a form of fraud.
 We all stand on the shoulders of others, and we must give credit to the creators of the works that we incorporate into products that we call our own.
 Some examples of plagiarism: